mmomtchev/rlayers/README.md

 ## Usage

-You can start with the examples.
+You can start with the examples:
 <https://mmomtchev.github.io/react-layers/index.html>

 ## Server-side rendering